rstudio/helm/charts/rstudio-workbench/README.md

 However, it is important to use caution for the following:

-- UID / GID consistency: linux usernames and their matching to UID/GID must be consistent across all nodes and across time.
-Failing can cause security issues and access by some users to access view they should not be allowed to see.
+- UID / GID consistency:
+  - Linux usernames and their matching to UID/GID must be consistent across all nodes and across time.
+  - Failing can cause security issues and access by some users to access view they should not be allowed to see.
 - Usernames cannot have `@`.
-The `@` sign (often used in emails with SSO) is a problem for RStudio Workbench because some operating systems disallow `@` signs in linux usernames.
+  - The `@` sign (often used in emails with SSO) is a problem for Workbench because some operating systems disallow `@` signs in linux usernames.
 - `supervisord` is configured by default to exit if any of its child processes exit.
-If you use `config.startupCustom` to configure a user management service, be careful that it does not exit unnecessarily.
+  - If you use `config.startupCustom` to configure a user management service, be careful that it does not exit unnecessarily.

-We do not provide such a service out of the box because we intend for RStudio Workbench to solve this problem in a future release.
+We do not provide such a service out of the box because we intend for Workbench to solve this problem in a future release.
 Please contact your account representative if you have feedback or questions about this workflow.

 ### PAM

-When starting sessions on RStudio Workbench, PAM configuration is often very important, even if PAM is not being used as an authentication mechanism.
-The RStudio Workbench helm chart allows creating custom PAM files via the `config.pam` values section.
+When starting sessions on Workbench, PAM configuration is often very important, even if PAM is not being used as an authentication mechanism.
+The Workbench Helm chart allows creating custom PAM files via the `config.pam` values section.

 Each key under `config.pam` becomes a PAM configuration file, and is mounted into `/etc/pam.d/` in the container.
 For